 A component of the Criminal Justice Program, the Associate in Applied Science in digital forensics focuses on computers and other digital devices used in nearly every facet of our business and personal lives.
 As a student in the Digital Forensics Program, you will examine how people communicate and store data and learn about the subsequent evidence trails left in electronic format.
 ECC’s degree in digital forensics will prepare you to identify, collect and maintain digital artifacts to preserve reliability for admission as evidence in a court of law.

 The Vocational Specialist certificate in digital forensics is designed for practicing law enforcement, criminal justice and private sector professionals who wish to expand their skills for work in the digital forensics field.
+Get additional information, including course listings and class descriptions.

 Prepare for Immediate Employment